 If you’re thinking of selling your house using owner financing, make sure you read this blog post to learn the seven owner financing tips for sellers.

 There are many ways to sell your house.
 You could list it on the market and see what sellers will pay.
-You could work with a real estate buying company (like what we do here at Sol Mar REI, LLC.) and get a fair all-cash offer, or you can consider owner financing and “be the bank” to sell your house to a buyer and collect payments over time.
+You could work with a real estate buying company (like what we do here at Sol Mar Real Estate Investments, LLC.) and get a fair all-cash offer, or you can consider owner financing and “be the bank” to sell your house to a buyer and collect payments over time.

 Owner financing is a valuable but under-used strategy to sell your house.
 It’s where you offer terms to the buyer to pay you regular payments (just like a mortgage).
 Here are the Seven Owner Financing Tips for Sellers.